Jimbly/dcjam2024/Jimb-TODO.md

 TODO
 * add floor 1 boss (with 2 minions?)
 * medkit messages should be clear about mechanics
-* combat - maybe add log for enemy turn explaining what happened, press button to Roll! when done reading
-  * probably don't need as much help text then?
 * start balancing combat encounters
 * bug: pause menu on bamf screen can be clicked through
 * placeholder one-time world events that display one of your characters in dialog (just hard-coded index in the event, not even random!)